 RISK MANAGEMENT POLICY

-the Company has designed a risk management policy and framework for riskidentification assessment mitigation plan development and monitoring of action tomitigate the risks. the key objective of the Enterprise Risk Management ("ERM")policy is to provide a formalized framework to enable judicious allocation of resources onthe critical areas which can adversely impact the Company's ability to achieve itsobjectives. the policy is applicable to the Company and its subsidiaries. this frameworkenables the management to develop and sustain a risk-conscious culture wherein there isa high degree of organization-wide awareness and understanding of external and internalrisks associated with the business. the policy defines an architecture and oversightstructure to assist effective implementation.
-By clearly defining terms and outliningroles and responsibilities ERM promotes risk ownership accountability self-assessmentand continuous improvement to minimize adverse impact on achievement of businessobjectives and enhance the Company's competitive advantage. the details thereof arecovered under the Management and Discussion Analysis Report which forms part of the AnnualReport.
+The Company has designed a risk management policy and framework for riskidentification assessment mitigation plan development and monitoring of action tomitigate the risks.
+The key objective of the Enterprise Risk Management ("ERM")policy is to provide a formalised framework to enable judicious allocation of resources onthe critical areas which can adversely impact the Company's ability to achieve itsobjectives.
+The policy is applicable to the Company and its subsidiaries.
+This frameworkenables the management to develop and sustain a risk-conscious culture wherein there isa high degree of organisation-wide awareness and understanding of external and internalrisks associated with the business.
+The policy defines an architecture and oversightstructure to assist effective implementation.
+By clearly defining terms and outliningroles and responsibilities ERM promotes risk ownership accountability self-assessmentand continuous improvement to minimise adverse impact on achievement of businessobjectives and enhance the Company's competitive advantage.
+The details thereof arecovered under the Management and Discussion Analysis Report which forms part of the AnnualReport.

 POLICY FOR PREVENTION PROHIBITION AND REDRESSAL OF SEXUAL HARASSMENT